2014-15 General Catalog

 Associate dean, graduate medical education

-Associate dean, clinical affairs, and executive director, University of Iowa Physicians
+Associate dean, clinical affairs, and physician leader, University of Iowa Physicians (UIP)

 Professional degree: M.D.

 Graduate degrees: M.A.; M.M.E.; M.P.A.S.; M.P.T.; M.S.; D.P.T.; Ph.D.

 The Roy J. and Lucille A. Carver College of Medicine is an integral part of The University of Iowa.
 It contributes to the education of several thousand University students, is home to ground-breaking research in a wide array of disciplines, and provides a statewide health care resource.

 The Carver College of Medicine is the only college in Iowa that offers a curriculum leading to the Doctor of Medicine.
 It also offers a Bachelor of Science in medical laboratory science, nuclear medicine technology, and radiation sciences (see "Undergraduate Programs" later in this Catalog section) as well as Master of Science and Doctor of Philosophy degrees in several disciplines, the Master in Medical Education, the Master of Physician Assistant Studies, and the Doctor of Physical Therapy (see "Graduate Programs" later in this section).

 Doctor of Medicine and other health sciences students have a number of opportunities to gain experience in private medical offices, community hospitals, and a major academic medical center.
 M.D. graduates may pursue further training in the specialties of family medicine, internal medicine, surgery, and pediatrics at one of 13 University of Iowa-affiliated residency programs in six Iowa cities.